 The Big Picture…

-These coefficients can be adjusted so the output maps remarkably close to real sales data.
+These coefficients can be adjusted, so the output maps remarkably close to real sales data.
 So much so, that the model can usefully solve a number of prediction problems.
-As well as giving us refined values for the sizes of Rogers’ adopter types.
+Such as:

 In this article, we look a bit deeper into the maths, as well as get hands-on with the model itself.